DevXign/GuruVani/README.md

 This project is developed for MVP/Presentation purposes.
 All rights reserved.

 ---
-*Created with ❤️ for GuruVani by Antigravity.*
+*Created with ❤️ for GuruVani by PJ.*